rancher/docs/content/k3s/latest/en/networking/_index.md

 weight: 35
 ---

-This page explains how CoreDNS, the Traefik Ingress controller, and the built-in service load balancer work with K3s.
+This page explains how CoreDNS, the Traefik Ingress controller, and Klipper service load balancer work within K3s.

 For information on CNI options, refer to the [Installation Network Options]({{<baseurl>}}/k3s/latest/en/installation/network-options/) page.
 Please reference that page for details on Flannel and the various flannel backend options or how to set up your own CNI.